 Gordon thereafter was the owner for the remainder of his lifetime, lasting 26 years, and was widely known.
 The death of Samuel R. Gordon took place on May 27, 1895.
 His will gave $3,420 to his wife, Margaret.
 To his daughter, Mrs. Anne Englehart, was given a house and a lot of ten acres bordering the Sumneytown pike.
 This house still stands in a rather dilapidated condition, at the corner of Sumneytown pike and Dickerson road [since torn down].

 His farm of 100 acres was left to his two sons, George and Walter Gordon, who were the owners of this farm until 1925.
 In that year George and Walter sold to a developing company, which promptly carved up the land into hundreds of narrow building lots and in which condition it remains thirty-four years later .

 The curious story of the Gordon Farm development, billed as “North Wales Park,” will be told in the next installment of this series.

-This post is sourced from a column entitled Early North Wales: Its History and Its People penned by long-time North Wales resident historian Leon T. Lewis, and appeared in the March 31, 1959 issue of the North Penn Reporter.
+This post is sourced from a column entitled Early North Wales: Its History and Its People penned by long-time North Wales resident historian Leon T. Lewis.
+The article appeared in its original form in the March 31, 1959 issue of the North Penn Reporter.